• MATHEMATICAL MODELLING OF TECHNOLOGICAL PROCESSES AND SYSTEMS

 • DOMINANT TECHNOLOGIES IN “INDUSTRY 4.0”

-Energy analysis of two-cylinder steam turbine from nuclear power plant
+Isentropic analysis of the complex three cylinder steam turbine from municipal solid waste power plant

 • MACHINES

-Exergy analysis of a complex four-cylinder steam turbine
+Exergy analysis of 160 MW three cylinder steam turbine segments

 • TRANSPORT TECHNICS.
 INVESTIGATION OF ELEMENTS.
 RELIABILITY